Marketing can be a bit like gambling.

 8. More Advertising Programs on Instagram Will Become Available

-The war between social media apps Snapchat and Instagram will continue into 2018.
+The war between social media apps Snapchat and Instagram will continue into the coming years.
 Expect Facebook to continue efforts to further monetize Instagram.

 In the last Facebook earnings release of 2017, Sheryl Sandberg said Facebook had 2 million advertisers on Instagram, compared to 6 million on Instagram.
 I expect Facebook will try to increase this number through new advertising programs and platforms available to marketers.